Physical examination

-In a physical examination, medical examination, or clinical examination, a medical practitioner examines a patient for any possible medical signs or symptoms of a medical condition.
+In a physical examination, medical examination, clinical examination, or medical checkup, a medical practitioner examines a patient for any possible medical signs or symptoms of a medical condition.
 It generally consists of a series of questions about the patient's medical history followed by an examination based on the reported symptoms.
 Together, the medical history and the physical examination help to determine a diagnosis and devise the treatment plan.
 These data then become part of the medical record.

 Types

 Routine

 The routine physical, also known as general medical examination, periodic health evaluation, annual physical, comprehensive medical exam, general health check, preventive health examination, medical check-up, or simply medical, is a physical examination performed on an asymptomatic patient for medical screening purposes.
 These are normally performed by a pediatrician, family practice physician, a physical therapist, physician assistant, a certified nurse practitioner or other primary care provider.
 This routine physical exam usually includes the HEENT evaluation.
 Nursing professionals such as Registered Nurse, Licensed Practical Nurses can develop a baseline assessment to identify normal versus abnormal findings.
 These are reported to the primary care provider.
 If necessary, the patient may be sent to a medical specialist for further, more detailed examinations.

 The term is generally not meant to include visits for the purpose of newborn checks, Pap smears for cervical cancer, or regular visits for people with certain chronic medical disorders (for example, diabetes).
 The general medical examination generally involves a medical history, a (brief or complete) physical examination and sometimes laboratory tests.
 Some more advanced tests include ultrasound and mammography.

 If done for a group of people the routine physical is a form of screening, as the aim of the examination is to detect early signs of diseases to prevent them.